aiogram/aiogram/docs/api/upload_file.rst

 .. warning::

-    **Be respectful with Telegram**
+    **Be respectful to Telegram**

     Instances of `InputFile` are reusable.
-    That's mean you can create instance of InputFile and sent this file multiple times but Telegram does not recommend to do that and when you upload file once just save their `file_id` and use it in next times.
+    That means you can create multiple instances of InputFile for the same file and send them each but Telegram does not recommend it.
+Instead you can send one instance of InputFile for the same picture and send it multiple times using its `file_id`.

 Upload from file system
 =======================